 His implication in Le Ciel Foundation covers the development of spiritual tools, coordinating structure and expansion models, global image, digital marketing, PR and active support in the Council of Twelve.
 He is also joining Sophie and Peter in travels across the world to gather twelve Masters from different Wisdom Traditions who will meet together for the first time in history at the United Nations in New York City in November 2017.

-Nannette holds an MA in History of Art and Spanish from the University of Edinburgh and will be studying a Masters in Environment and Sustainable Development from the University College of London this September 2017.
+Nannette holds an MA in History of Art and Spanish from the University of Edinburgh and is currently studying Environment and Sustainable Development MSc at University College of London.

 She is passionate about contributing towards a more ethical, ecologically-minded and conscious global society and strongly believes in empowering each and every one of us to create positive changes as individuals and within our communities to regenerate, nurture and protect both humanity and the Earth.
 In inspiration, she turns to the sacred wisdom held by indigenous and wisdom cultures that she believes is essential to reintroduce into our modern paradigm in order for mankind to find its place by nature’s side so that harmony may prevail.